Confluence of an extension of Combinatory Logic by Boolean constants: Definitions

 In what follows $t$, $t_1$, $t_2$, $r$, $r_1$, $r_2$, $s$, $s_1$, etc.~stand for $l$-terms; and $q$, $q_1$, $q_2$, etc.~stand for $i$-terms; unless otherwise qualified.
-Also, whenever we speak about terms without further qualification, we implicitly assume them to be $l$-terms.
+Also, whenever we talk about terms without further qualification, we implicitly assume them to be $l$-terms.

-\begin{definition} The system~$\CLC_s$ is defined by the following \emph{significant reduction rules}:
+\begin{definition} The system~$\CLCs$ is defined by the following \emph{significant reduction rules}:

 where